jupyterday-atlanta-2016/jupyterday-atlanta-2016.github.io/code_of_conduct.md

   __Email__: Send a message to projectjupyter@gmail.com

-Our team will help you contact hotel/venue security, local law enforcement, local support services, provide escorts, or otherwise assist you to feel safe for the duration of the event.
+Our team will help you contact venue security, local law enforcement, local support services, provide escorts, or otherwise assist you to feel safe for the duration of the event.

 * __Email__: projectjupyter@gmail.com, tony.fast@continuum.io
 * __Law enforcement__: 404-894-2500 (Georgia Tech Campus Police)